Liz Royce, Principal French Horn

 Besides performing, teaching, composing/arranging music and her massage therapy, she finds time to play with mutts, be active in church, ham radio, movies, meditation, traveling, cleaning and organizing.

-She is happily single and has a Staffordshire Terrier named Harley.
 She was told she received her musical talent from a grandfather six generations back.

 Be sure to come see Royce perform her French Horn with the Conroe Symphony Orchestra.